|

 “negligence” on the part of the institutions.

-most part, fund research.
-They provide space and the basics
+for the most part, fund research.
+They provide space and the

-are responsible for acquiring the funding needed to support
+researchers themselves are responsible for acquiring the funding

-etc., etc. Researchers most often acquire funding through
+most often acquire funding through grants offered by--in

-Usually, however, individual donations go more to support
+donations go more to support the university infrastructure

 This paradigm--again, at least in the US--forces